-Clare Mackintosh and Mark Billingham Writing the Edge of Your Seat 4-5pm | £12 | United Reformed Church

-We welcome two internationally best-selling thriller writers as they compare notes on their latest books, how they create high pressure scenarios for their characters, and how they react under them.
+Clare Mackintosh and CL Taylor Writing the Edge of Your Seat 4-5pm | £12 | United Reformed Church We welcome two internationally best-selling thriller writers as they compare notes on their latest books, how they create high pressure scenarios for their characters, and how they react under them.
 Clare Mackintosh is a Sunday Times best-selling writer who has sold over two million copies; her latest, Hostage, is described as 'hypnotically good' by Lee Child.
-Mark Billingham's hugely successful novels include the Tom Thorne series, adapted for TV with David Morrissey in the lead role, as well as several best-selling stand-alone books.
-His latest thriller, Rabbit Hole, is set in a psychiatric hospital.
+C.L.
+Taylor is also a Sunday Times bestselling author.
+Her psychological thrillers have sold over a million copies in the UK alone, been translated into over twenty languages, and optioned for television.
+Her 2019 novel, Sleep, was a Richard and Judy pick, and her latest, Her Last Holiday, is out now.

-7.30-8.30pm | £15 / £30 inc Book | Baillie Gifford Auditorium, Play House

-Jack Dee, comedy's little ray of sleet, grapples with life's major dilemmas and is here to help you.
-Too often today the emphasis in psychotherapy is on providing clients with a metaphorical hug when what they so clearly need is a good slap, so he's taken the matter into his own hands and whilst everyone else was baking bread and clearing out their cupboards during lockdown, he retrained in a gruelling four hour online course and is now a psychotherapist.
-He'll share his new found expertise on issues as varied as relationships, finances, nosey neighbours, and coping with Christmas.
-Jack has won three British Comedy Awards and is, of course, the chair of Radio 4's I'm Sorry I Haven't a Clue.
+Jack Dee What is Your Problem?
+7.30-8.30pm | £15 / £30 inc Book Baillie Gifford Auditorium, Play House Jack Dee, comedy's little ray of sleet, grapples with life's major dilemmas and is here to help you.
+Too often today the emphasis in psychotherapy is on providing clients with a metaphorical hug when what they so clearly need is a good slap, so he's taken the matter into his own hands and whilst everyone else was baking bread and clearing out their cupboards during lockdown he retrained in a gruelling four hour online course and is now a psychotherapist.
+He'll share his new found expertise on issues as varied as relationships, finances nosev neighbours, and coping with Christmas, Jack has won three British Comedy Awards and is, of course. the chair of Radio 4's I'm Sorry I Haven't a Clue.